flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 Monday:

-- Don’t add anything to the app!!!
+- Don’t add anything to the deployed application!!!
 - Practice presentation
 - Write notes that help you remember code in application
+- Present your deployed application